tesey-io/DeltaIngester/README.md

 3. Prepare Avro schemas corresponding with schemas of tables that should be ingested.

-4. Describe tables configs in tables.json similar to following:
+4. Describe <a href="#deltaingester.io/TablesSpecification">tables</a> in tables.json similar to following:
 ```json
 {
     "tables": [